 Situated in the centre of Southern Africa, landlocked Botswana has Namibia, South Africa, Zambia and Zimbabwe as its neighbours.
 With the exception of the eastern part where the summer rainfall is slightly higher, the Kalahari Desert forms the majority of Botswana.
 This predominance of arid land makes for a remarkable phenomenon.
 The Okavango Delta one of the 7 natural wonders of the world is a magnificient wetland within the Kalahari Desert.

 It is one of the largest inland delta systems in the world, an area of 16 000 sq. km (6 000 sq. miles) filled with water channels, lagoons and islands.
-Each year, floodwaters flow from their catchment areas in the moist central African highlands over 1 000 km (620 miles) away into the Delta to create the miracle that is the Okavango as it continues to feed the river system well into the dry season.
+Each year, floodwaters flow from their catchment areas in the moist central African highlands of Angola over 1 000 km (620 miles) away into the Delta to create the miracle that is the Okavango as it continues to feed the river system well into the dry season.

 Here the Moremi National Park and the Khwai Concession form part of the many conservation areas that is the Okavango Delta, supporting a diverse variety of fauna and flora.